 The entrepreneurs behind the AssiStep stair walker are Halvor Wold, Ingrid Lonar and Eirik Medbø, who came up with the idea as students at the Norwegian University of Science and Technology(NTNU).

 - “We started out in 2012 with some simple sketches.
-We found that the existing solution was for people to stop walking in stairs, and this was no good solution.
+We found that the existing solution was for people to stop walking on stairs, and this was no good solution.
 And we know that walking stairs is good exercise.
-We imagined ‘walker for stairs’, and after much testing, failing and making progress, we arrived at this design,” Ingrid Lonar could tell.
+We imagined a ‘stair walker’, and after much testing, failing and making progress, we arrived at this design,” Ingrid Lonar could tell.

 - “Simple, mechanical, and you have to do the stair walking yourself.
 All at your own pace.
 Move the handle, feel it lock in place and move your feet after.
 A solution that has received praise even from the fire department.
 The stair walker can be used when the power is out,” she explained.